see ANNE BlOUNT

 JOAN LANGEFORD (d.1612+)

-Joan Langeford went into service in the household of Christopher Mountjoy in about 1604.
-In 1612, she testified in court about the betrothal of Mountjoy’s daughter and the role Mountjoy’s lodger, William Shakespeare, played in it.
-By then she was Joan Johnson, having married Thomas Johnson, a basket maker, at St. Olave’s on September 8, 1605.
-By 1612, they were living in Ealing, Middlesex.
+Joan Langeford went into service in the London household of Christopher Mountjoy in about 1604.
+On September 8, 1605, she married Thomas Johnson, a basket maker, at St. Olave.
+In 1612, when they were living in Ealing, Middlesex, she testified in court about the betrothal of Mountjoy’s daughter and the role Mountjoy’s lodger, William Shakespeare, played in it.

 see ELIZABETH TRACY